Mopti Region: History

 Though Mopti's location, once a Bozo village named Sanga, had long been inhabited, rapid expansion began under Seku Amadu's Massina Empire around 1820.
 Expansion continued under the Toucouleur Empire of El Hadj Umar Tall as well as the French colonial administration.

 Culture

-The region is a melting pot, made up of various ethnic groups which live in harmony with one another.
+The region is a melting pot, made up of various ethnic groups, which live in harmony with one another.
 Common languages of the area include Fulani, Dogon, Songhai, Bozo, Bambara and Tamashek.

-Both the city of Djenné and the Bandiagara Escarpment have been named World Heritage Sites by UNESCO.
+World Heritage Sites

+The city of Djenné in the region has been named a World Heritage Site by UNESCO since 1988, being one of four such sites in Mali.
+In 2009, Mali placed several prominent regional sites on its UNESCO tentative list for future World Heritage nomination, including the Komoguel Mosque of Mopti and the Hamdullahi Historic City.
+The Bandiagara Escarpment has also been inscribed as a UNESCO World Heritage site since 1989 but now lies in the neighboring Bandiagara Region.